bosonnetwork/Boson.Docs/README.md

 ## Overview

 **Boson** network is a fully decentralized, peer-to-peer (P2P) communication network that provides reliable communication and data sharing capabilities without the need for a central registry.
-It originated as a fork from the Elastos **Carrier** open source project and has continued to evolve and improve over time.
+It was initially derived from the Elastos Carrier open source project and has since undergone further development and enhancements.

-The latest version of **Boson** introduces a well-layered and modularized service architecture, opening up new possibilities for application adoption.
+The new version of **Boson** introduces a well-layered and modularized service architecture, opening up new possibilities for application adoption.
 Furthermore, **Boson** has transitioned into a fully permissionless communication network.

 ## Getting started

-If you're new to Boson, it is recommended that you first gain an overview understanding of the network.
-Boson is a well-layered, permission-less communication network where each layer serves a specific purpose for the entire network.
-Here are the recommended steps to learn about it:
+If you are new to Boson, it is recommended to begin by developing a comprehensive understanding of the network.
+Boson is a meticulously designed, permissionless communication network, with each layer serving a distinct purpose within the overall framework.
+To facilitate your learning journey, consider following these recommended steps:

 * [**The overview of Boson network**](./#overview)
 * [**Boson protocols**](getting-started/boson-protocol/) - The boson-defined protocols from BIP
 * [**Boson services**](getting-started/boson-services/) - The services provided by boson super nodes

-Once you have a basic understanding of the boson network, it is recommended that you practice in deploying a boson super node on a public VPS server.
-Next, we suggest that you run a local personal service on Raspberry Pi device at your home by using the active proxy service.&#x20;
+Once you've acquired a foundational understanding of the Boson network, it is highly recommended to gain practical experience by deploying a Boson super node on a public VPS server.
+Following this, we suggest running a local personal service on a Raspberry Pi device at your home, leveraging the active proxy service.

-Here is a list of recommended guidelines for practicing with boson tech:
+To assist you in effectively practicing with Boson technology, here is a list of recommended guidelines:

 * [**Deploy a boson super node**](getting-started/practices/deploying-super-node.md)
 * [**Leveraging the active proxy service to run a personal service**](getting-started/practices/leveraging-active-proxy-service.md)